Penelopides

-Penelopides is the genus of relatively small, primarily frugivorous hornbills restricted to forested areas of the Philippines.
+Penelopides is a genus of relatively small, primarily frugivorous hornbills restricted to forested areas of the Philippines.
 Their common name, tarictic hornbills, is an onomatopoetic reference to the main call of several of them.
 They have a ridged plate-like structure on the base of their mandible.
-All are sexually dimorphic: males of all species are whitish-buff and black, while females of all except the Mindoro hornbill are primarily black.
+All are sexually dimorphic: males of all species are whitish-buff and black, while females of all species except the Mindoro hornbill are primarily black.